 As a tabloid and then a broadcast journalist, I developed what I call “tight writing” – the ability to sum up a detailed and complex situation in a concise way.
 For me, poetry can serve a similar purpose.
 A poem should be dense with information, explicit or implicit.
 It is, after all, the DNA of language, and a highly evolved form of communication.

 You should be able to dip a poem in a river and flavour an ocean.
 At the same time, I believe a poem must be accessible, not a private note to one’s inner self.
-So, as an attempt at glass-like clarity, I’ve included a section that tells the stories behind the poems (See Poetry Stories).
-I hope you enjoy the poems – and what helped inspire them.
+So, as an attempt at glass-like clarity, I’ve included a section that tells the stories behind the poems in the Glass Poet collection (See Poetry Stories).
+The other collections - The Pelican't and The Crocosmile - are written for children.
+I hope you enjoy them.

 David Edwards Hulme.